 The COVID-19 Vaccination and Pregnancy: Your Questions Answered

 The Centers for Disease Control and Prevention has now recommended the COVID-19 vaccination for all pregnant and breastfeeding women.
 To help you decide if the COVID-19 vaccine is right for you while pregnant, we answered some of your frequently asked questions.

 What are the CDC Recommendations?

-The CDC recommends COVID-19 vaccination for all people 5 years and older, including people who are pregnant, breastfeeding, trying to get pregnant, or might become pregnant in the future.
-They also recommend that everyone age 12 years and older should get a COVID-19 booster shot.
+The CDC recommends COVID-19 primary series vaccines for all people 6 months and older, including people who are pregnant, breastfeeding, trying to get pregnant, or might become pregnant in the future.
+They also recommend that everyone age 5 years and older should get a COVID-19 booster shot, if eligible.

 Is the vaccine beneficial for pregnant and breastfeeding women?